ExcelFunctions.net Logo

 Further Lookup Function Examples

-Further examples of the Excel Lookup function can be found on the Microsoft Office website.
+For further details and examples of the Excel Lookup function, see the Microsoft Office website.

-If you get an error from the Excel Lookup function this is likely to be the following :
+If you get an error from the Excel Lookup function this is likely to be one of the following:

-#N/A - This error indicates that the Lookup function fails to find a closest match to the supplied lookup_value.
-This is usually because the smallest value in the lookup_vector (or first column/row of the array) is greater than thesupplied lookup_value
+This error indicates that the Lookup function has failed to find a closest match to the supplied lookup_value.
+This can occur if either:

 Also, the following problem is encountered by some users:

-Your Excel Lookup function is returning the wrong value
+The Excel Lookup function is returning the wrong value.

 Possible Reason No. 1